echosit/echosit/README.md

 A little about me...

-- 💻  I’m currently coding ... an ios app
+- 💻  I’m currently coding ... an iOS and Android app
 - 🌱  I’m currently learning ...
 React Native
 - 🚩  My current goal is to ... spend everyday working on web app projects
 - 💬  Ask me about ... my repositories!